ROBOTIS-GIT/emanual/docs/en/edu/ollo/explorer.md

 ## [How to Play](#how-to-play)

-For the controller(CM-100) included with OLLO Explorer, a comprehensive program which can be used without downloading is installed.
+For the controller([CM-100]) included with OLLO Explorer, a comprehensive program which can be used without downloading is installed.

 `Caution` The comprehensive program in the controller will be overwritten when downloading a program.
-Therefore, you must download the program using USB Downloader(LN101).
+Therefore, you must download the program using [USB Downloader(LN-101)].
 {: .notice--warning}

-If the button on the controller is pressed sequentially, the sounds of musical notes are made.
-Depending on the number of pressed times, the installed program can be selected.
+If the button on the controller is pressed sequentially, the musical notes are played.
+Depending on the pressed number, the installed program can be selected.

 ![cm-100-operate][img_01]